-Shooting on UNC campus leaves at least one wounded
+Shooting on UNC campus leaves at least one wounded, reports say

 At least one person was wounded, The Daily Tar Heel reported.

-The suspect is still being sought, ABC11 said, after initial unconfirmed reports claimed someone had been taken into custody.

-UNC Police tweeted out a photo of a person of interest.
+UNC Police issued a photo of a person of interest who is being sought.

-Students are still under a shelter-in-place order as police and paramedics respond to the scene where at least one shot was allegedly heard near Caudill Labs.
+Students are still under a shelter-in-place order as police and paramedics respond to the scene where at least one shot was allegedly heard near Caudill Labs, according to local reports.